Lumi-supercomputer/LUMI-training-materials/docs/Profiling-20231122/02_AMD_tools.md

     -   No, rocprof does not serialize kernels, what I tried to explain is that users should serialize kernels for counter readings to be meaningful.

 3. Could you check the slide about installing of omniperf?
 I see different path in CMAKE_INSTALL_PREFIX and "export PATH".
 There is dependencies: Python 3.7 but default on Lumi is Python 3.6, which module is the best for that (e.g. cray-python)?

+    -   Cray-python should be fine.
+The exported PATH is a typo, it should be: `export PATH=$INSTALL_DIR/1.0.10/bin:$PATH`.
+For the exercises we use the following to provide omniperf for ROCm 5.4.3:

+        ```
+        module use /pfs/lustrep2/projappl/project_462000125/samantao-public/mymodules
+        module load rocm/5.4.3 omniperf/1.0.10-rocm-5.4.x

+        source /pfs/lustrep2/projappl/project_462000125/samantao-public/omnitools/venv/bin/activate
+        ```